 Skillet Toasted Green Beans

-Nevertheless, if you do want a healthier side dish to go with two—no, three—slices of pizza, then How Sweet Eats also has this recipe on hand.
+Nevertheless, if you do want a healthier side dish to go with two (no, three!) slices of pizza, then How Sweet Eats also has this recipe on hand.
 She covers green beans with bacon, shallots, almonds, and feta, and tosses them in a garlic butter breadcrumb finish.
-All right, so it's not the healthiest option, but it sure is tasty.
+Alright, so it's not the healthiest option, but it sure is tasty.
 "They may look sort of boring, but they are anything but," Merchant says.
 "This little bowl is bursting with flavor in the most cliché sense of the expression."